Zimmermann Telegram as Received by the German Ambassador to Mexico

 Add all page(s) of this document to activity:

-British intelligence intercepted the telegram and deciphered it.
+British intelligence had intercepted the telegram and deciphered it.
 In an effort to protect their intelligence from detection and to capitalize on growing anti-German sentiment in the United States, the British waited until February 24 to present the telegram and its translation to U.S. President Woodrow Wilson.
-The American press published news of the telegram on March 1.
-On April 6, 1917, the United States Congress formally declared war on Germany and its allies.

-British intelligence intercepted the telegram and deciphered it.
+British intelligence had intercepted the telegram and deciphered it.
 In an effort to protect their intelligence from detection and to capitalize on growing anti-German sentiment in the United States, the British waited until February 24 to present the telegram and its translation to U.S. President Woodrow Wilson.
-The American press published news of the telegram on March 1.
-On April 6, 1917, the United States Congress formally declared war on Germany and its allies.

 This primary source comes from the General Records of the Department of State.